stonybrook-lin539-f21/main/source/background/sets/04_comparing.md

 We also say that $B$ is a **proper superset** of $A$ ($B \supsetneq A$).

 ::: example
-Given our previous discussion, the set $T$ of transitive verbs is proper subset of the set $V$ of verbs because it is a subset but not every verb is a transitivie verb.
+Given our previous discussion, the set $T$ of transitive verbs is proper subset of the set $V$ of verbs because it is a subset but not every verb is a transitive verb.
 In other words, $T \subseteq V$ yet $T \neq V$.
 Hence $T \subsetneq V$.
 :::